Skip to main content

 Used here to indicate that "access" to a feature cannot be directly granted to a user, but is implied through the users organization subscribing to a plan that offers that feature.

-Concepts & Configuration Language
+Concepts & configuration language

 In many product offerings, the features are behind multiple tiers.
 In this tutorial, you will build an authorization model for a subset of GitHub's entitlements (detailed below) using OpenFGA.
 You will use some scenarios to validate the model.